 Photograph by Sigrid Estrada

-Mark Alpert, author of Final Theory, The Omega Theory, and Extinction, is a contributing editor at Scientific American.
-In his long journalism career, he has specialized in explaining scientific ideas to readers, simplifying esoteric concepts such as extra dimensions and parallel universes.
+Mark Alpert, author of Final Theory, The Omega Theory, Extinction, and The Furies, is a contributing editor at Scientific American.
+In his long journalism career he has specialized in explaining scientific ideas to readers, simplifying esoteric concepts such as extra dimensions and parallel universes.
 And now, in his novels, Alpert weaves cutting-edge science into high-energy thrillers that elucidate real theories and technologies.

 A lifelong science geek, Alpert majored in astrophysics at Princeton University and wrote his undergraduate thesis on the application of the theory of relativity to Flatland, a hypothetical universe with only two spatial dimensions.
 (The resulting paper was published in the Journal of General Relativity and Gravitation and has been cited in more than 100 scholarly articles.)
 After Princeton, Alpert entered the creative writing program at Columbia University, where he earned an M.F.A. in poetry in 1984.
 He started his journalism career as a small-town reporter for the Claremont (N.H.)
 Eagle Times, then moved on to the Montgomery (Ala.)
 Advertiser.
 In 1987 he became a reporter for Fortune Magazine and over the next five years he wrote about the computer industry and emerging technologies.
 During the 1990s Alpert worked freelance, contributing articles to Popular Mechanics and writing anchor copy for CNN's Moneyline show.
 He also began to write fiction, selling his first short story ("My Life with Joanne Christiansen") to Playboy in 1991.

-In 1998 Alpert joined the board of editors at Scientific American, where he edited feature articles for the magazine and wrote a column on exotic gadgets.
+In 1998 Alpert joined the board of editors at Scientific American, where he edited feature articles for the magazine and wrote a column on exotic high-tech gadgets.
 With his love for science reawakened, he wrote his first novel, Final Theory, about Albert Einstein and the historic quest for the holy grail of physics, the Theory of Everything.
 Published by Touchstone in 2008, Final Theory was hailed as one of the best thrillers of the year by Booklist, Borders and the American Booksellers Association.
 Foreign rights to the novel were sold in more than twenty languages, and the movie rights were acquired by Radar Pictures, a Los Angeles production company.
 Alpert continued the saga of the Theory of Everything in his second book, The Omega Theory, a gripping story about religious fanatics who try to trigger Doomsday by altering the laws of quantum physics.
-His new thriller, Extinction, focuses on the development of brain-machine interfaces, a new technology that's connecting human minds to prosthetic arms, artificial eyes and other devices.
-The novel's heroes must battle a malevolent man-machine hybrid, a network with a collective intelligence that's bent on exterminating the human race.
+His next thriller, Extinction, focused on brain-computer interfaces and a collective intelligence that decides to exterminate the human race.
+His latest novel, The Furies, tells the story of an ancient clan who share a genetic mutation so shocking that its discovery could change the course of history.

 Alpert lives in Manhattan with his wife and two children.
 He's a proud member of Scientific American's softball team, the Big Bangers.